 All weapon training comes with a degree of risk and the occasional bruise is expected in training of any contact combat sport.
 That said, classes are structured with safety foremost.
 Through correct use of safety equipment and following the directions of the instructor the risk of being hurt is minimized.

 Although we don't require a base level of fitness it is important to note that this is an active activity.
 Also HEMA is a contact sport, even with protective equipment there is a degree of physical danger.
 If you are unsure that your health will allow you to take part please feel free to speak with us and also with your doctor to determine if it is a good and safe fit for you.

-The basic training curriculum works on a 16 week rotation made up of four 4 week blocks.
+During COVID classes for beginners are every Saturday from 3:00pm-5:00pm.
+The basic training curriculum works on a 8 week rotation made up of two 4 week blocks.

 4 weeks Broadsword